September is World Alzheimer’s Month

 The Benefits of In-Home Care for Elderly Adults with Dementia

-Caring for an elderly adult with dementia can be a challenging and demanding task.
-However, when you choose in-home care to look after your loved one, the process can be stress-free.
+Caring for an elderly adult with dementia may be challenging however, when you choose in-home care to look after your loved one, the process can be stress-free.
 In-home care can look after their needs in ways an assisted living facility can’t.
-It promotes independence and allows them to live comfortably in their own homes.
+It promotes independence and allows loved ones to live comfortably in their own homes.
 There are many benefits of in-home care for elderly adults with dementia.
-Choosing this type of care has the potential to enrich an older person’s life while helping them remain safe at home for as long as possible.
-By providing personalised attention, these services create opportunities for social interaction, greater independence, and meaningful connections.
-They help to ensure safety while dealing with health changes associated with dementia.

 At Care 24-7, people who use in-home care services range from elderly people, those with physical disabilities, people with dementia, those who are nearing the end of their life and those returning from a stay in hospital.